mozilla/application-services/docs/design/test-faster.md

    caches.
 4. ...

-There's no firm rule for this, but the following guidelines seem easy to follow:

-Basically, some rules of thumb for when / when not to do this:
+Some rules of thumb for when / when not to do this:

 - All rust examples should be put in `examples/*`.